quantify-os/quantify-core/docs/usage.rst

-MeasurementControl
+Measurement Control
 ----------------------

-The MeasurementControl is in charge of the data-acquisition loop and is based on the notion that every experiment exists of the following three steps:
+The `MeasurementControl </modules.html#quantify.measurement.MeasurementControl>`_ is in charge of the data-acquisition loop and is based on the notion that every experiment exists of the following three steps:

 1. Set some parameter(s),
 2. Measure (get) some parameter(s),